 - Start Another Savings Account — Do you want to save for an expensive home improvement project?
 Save for retirement?
 Maybe even take a vacation this year?
 You have to start saving!
-Go to your bank and open a separate account (so you won’t be tempted to touch it), then use a tool like Rize to automate a small portion from your checking to savings.
-I guarantee you won't even miss it!
+Use a tool like Dobot to create a separate savings account so you won’t be tempted to touch it.

 5. Check Your Credit Score

-It’s very important to keep tabs on your credit score.
+It’s very important to keep tabs on your credit score as a higher score will help maximize your chances of getting a mortgage or loan.
 Carrying any kind of debt can have an impact on your overall number, which can then lead to higher interest rates and higher monthly fees.

 6. Get More Organized

-Spring cleaning is not just about cleaning, it's about organizing too.
+The secret’s out: as you spring clean your finances, it’s not just about cleaning!
+It’s about organizing too.
 Make sure your financial information is neat and tidy so you don’t misplace important receipts or forget to pay any bills.

 Here’s a quick peek at the tools I currently use:

 All these steps might seem really overwhelming at first, especially if your finances need one big overhaul, but don’t let that discourage you.
-Do one step a week until you’ve completed them all — remember, #1 is by far the easiest!
-Each step along the way will help you manage money better.
+Do one step a week until you’ve completed them all . #1 is by far the easiest so start there to get your momentum going!

 Disclosure: Some of the links in the post above are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 Read my full disclosure policy here.